 The PhD in Interdisciplinary Humanistic Studies (IHS) aims to facilitate the investigation of topics and problems that benefit from the insights of two disciplines.
 Under this program, students have the unique opportunity to design a customized interdisciplinary PhD curriculum drawing on the faculty and expertise of two departments at Hopkins.

 This program provides an avenue to pursue training and research that might not be easily carried out within the ambit of an established PhD program, and that stands to produce novel interdisciplinary research results and innovative curricula that impact two or more fields at once.
 IHS students work with faculty advisors from two different PhD fields, combining the methods, resources, and requirements of the two fields to develop and carry out their specific interdisciplinary course of study and research.
 At least one of these fields must be in the humanities or humanistic social sciences.

 There are two ways to enter the IHS program.
 The first path is for students who are currently enrolled in their first or second year of doctoral study at Johns Hopkins in a humanities or humanistic social sciences discipline.
-These students may apply by the February deadline to enter the IHS program at the beginning of the following year, and from that point onward they follow their self-designed course of research and study.
-In order for students to make this move the new department they are adding to their program must agree to split the student’s package with the original home department for either the next four years, for students entering after the first year, or for the next three years, for students entering after the second year.
+These students may apply by the January deadline to enter the IHS program at the beginning of the following year, and from that point onward they follow their self-designed course of research and study.
+In order for students to make this move the new department they are adding to their program must agree to split the student’s funding package with the original home department for either the next four years, for students entering after the first year, or for the next three years, for students entering after the second year.
+Teaching requirements will be spelled out in the student’s proposed course of study and negotiated with the sponsoring departments.

 For more information, please contact: